schitresh/computer_science/database_system/5_normalization.md

     - Student (id, branch)
     - StudentCourse (student_id, course_id)
     - Course (id, branch)
+- Example 2:
+  - StudentCourse (id, course, instructor)
+    - {id, course} -> instructor (a course can have multiple instructors)
+    - instructor -> course (an instructor teaches only one course)
+    - {id, instructor} -> course (course can be determined through id & instructor)
+  - Candidate keys
+    - {id, course}, since a student can have multiple courses
+    - {id, instructor}, since an instructor teaches only one course
+  - Here, in instructor -> course, instructor is not a super key
+    - Hence it is not in BCNF
+  - Solution
+    - StudentInstructor (id, instructor)
+    - InstructorCourse (instructor, course)

 ### Fourth (4NF)
 - No non-trivial multi-valued dependency except candidate key